OrlandoDavila/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  A closure happens when a function is placed within another function with the inner most function being the closure.
+  Closures also have access to variables in its outer functions.

 2. Study the following code, then answer the questions below.

 ```js